gitrdm/gokando/docs/README.md

 ### main

-Package main solves the N-Queens puzzle using GoKando.
+Package main solves the N-Queens puzzle using gokanlogic.

 The N-Queens puzzle: Place N queens on an N×N chessboard such that no two queens attack each other.
 Queens can attack any piece on the same row, column, or diagonal.